phphleb/webrotor/readme.md

 });
 ```

+## Example for Laravel 11.x

+An example of basic initialization for Laravel 11.x can be found in this repository in the `examples/frameworks` folder.

 ## Virtual Server or Dedicated Server

 With broader access to the server environment, there's the potential to replace the current worker data storage with a Redis-based storage to maximize performance.
-An example of such a setup can be found in the `Src/examples` folder.
+An example of such a setup can be found in the `examples` folder.

 ## Local Development